GuardKenzie/chafa.py/docs/api/Loader.rst

 The loader module depends on the `MagickWand`_ C-library.
 Make sure it is installed before using this module.

+On Linux and MacOS, the loader module will try to search for `MagickWand`_ in the folder set by the environment variable ``MAGICK_HOME``.
+This is substantially faster than the alternate method so it is recommended to set this environment variable before importing :py:class:`Loader`.

 ::

     from chafa.loader import Loader